garethrowell/climate-learning/README.md

 https://www.nps.gov/im/landscape-dynamics.htm

 The main dataset of interest is PRISM 800m gridded climate data.
 Source information for PRISM data can be found here:

 http://www.prism.oregonstate.edu/

+Note: All source datasets is used in this project are provisional and have not undergone Protocol Quality Assessment Plan (QAP) processing.

 # preliminary dataset and analysis